The Risks of Open Banking Fraud and How to Prevent Them

 As we know, accessing banking information is the holy grail for fraudsters.
 And they are adept at mining every account they infiltrate for personal information as well as currency, reward points, or crypto.

 In the context of ATO fraud, the problem of linked accounts via open banking is evident: losing control of one account could mean losing much more for customers.
-Their ID documents or card numbers could end up on the dark web, where they will fuel synthetic ID creation and fraudulent transactions.
+Their ID documents or card numbers could end up on the dark web, where they will fuel synthetic identity fraud transactions.

 One Bad Apple Spoils the Lot